 Besides my background with interview style podcasting, Call For Content recommends interview style shows to our clients for a few simple reasons.

-- Having on guests makes it easier for you to produce the show by easing the process of planning your topics and keeping the content fresh.
+- Having on guests makes it easier for you to produce the show by using guests as topic generators to keep the content fresh.

-- Inviting somebody onto a podcast is a great way to build rapport with them, making it easy to incorporate into existing biz dev, sales, and marketing strategies.
+- Inviting somebody onto a podcast is a great way to build rapport with them, making it easy to incorporate into existing business development, sales, and marketing strategies.

-- Having a conversation with a guest is an easy way for a less-experienced host create quality content.
-Plus, they’re darn fun to make!
+- Having a conversation with a guest is an easy way for a less-experienced host to create quality content.
+Plus, they’re damn fun to make!

 Relationship Builder Shows

 If your company has high-value B2B sales, and if you’re looking for a way to generate a steady lead flow or build a deep network in a targeted market, Relationship Builder podcasts can be an extremely effective tool.

 Relationship Builder shows differ from the other three types we’ve discussed in that they are specifically designed to directly generate leads and relationships.
 Guests on a Relationship Builder show are going to be people who are your ideal prospects, either for networking or for directly purchasing your products and services.